Program offered at:

 We know how important information is to planning your education.
 We are very happy to discuss our current program details with you personally.
 You can call us anytime.
 Just tell your campus representative that you have visited our website and would like information about our program.
-You can also click the links below for more information about our graduation rates, tuition rates, and other important program information.

 If you have questions about Financial Aid , your representative will refer you to our experienced Financial Aid staff, here specifically to help you fund your education.

 Click here for complete information on our graduation rates, graduate employment rates, tuition and fees, median loan debt and other important program information.

 YTI Career Institute is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 The Accrediting Commission of Career Schools and Colleges (ACCSC) is a recognized accrediting agency by the U.S. Department of Education.
 When you attend an ACCSC-accredited institution, you are attending a school that has undergone a rigorous process that evaluates educational quality.

 The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board.